jdcrown/mulch/README.md

 #### Get the key and secret from quickbooks
 1. Go to https://developer.intuit.com/app/developer/playground and click on *T581 Mulch Sandbox*

+    *Note: If you don't have a developer account contact jcrown@gmail.com for one that is linked to T581 Mulch.*
 2. Copy the `client id` and `client secret` into the settings.ini file under the SANDBOX section
 3. On the webpage, click all check boxes, then click `Get Authorization Code`, then click `Get Tokens`
 4. Scroll all the way down to the section **Refresh access token** and copy the `Refresh Token` into your `settings.ini` file in the same section.